pawadski/monitoring_exporter/README.md

 ## Port 10100

-Provides the following metrics, separated by "modules".
+Provides the following metrics, separated by functions.
 All module exports are prefixed with `monitoring_` in code.

+## Configuring

+You are free to select only metrics relevant to you by editing this line:
+`declare -a exporters=(loadavg stat iostat filesystem memory netdev netstat uptime kernel file_nr)`

-#### loadavg module
+#### loadavg (default: enabled)

 Exports data from `/proc/loadavg`